 - Reservations from Saturday to Saturday are preferred, flexible dates on request.
-Minimum stay: 5 nights from June to mid-September, 4 nights Apr-May and mid-September to mid-November (4 nights stay do not include midweek cleanup).
+Minimum stay: 5 nights in high and mid season, 4 nights in low season (4 nights stay do not include midweek cleanup).
 Rates for less than 7 nights on request.

 - Availability only during the above mentioned dates

 - Pool opening dates: May to October; pool and jacuzzi are open from 8am to 7pm.

 A beautifully restored farmhouse on an organic wine estate near Montalcino